chalatz/tours/pages/tours/driving/halfday-private-tours-west-coast.md

 faq:
   items:
   - q: How much is the entrance fee in Ancient Kamiros?
-    a: Entrance fee is 6 Euro per person. <a href="./senior-citizens-tours-in-rhodes.htm">Seniors</a>
+    a: Entrance fee is 10 Euro per person.
-      (with Id or Passport), 3 Euros per person.
 Children under 18 years old, free
   - q: Are there Butterflies all the time? - And are there opening times there too that we might have to take into consideration?
     a: There are Butterflies only during their season, from mid-June to mid-September.
       The Valley is open from 8:00 am to 6:00 pm.
   - q: How long time we need to pass through the "Valley of the Butterflies"?
 How much is the entrance fee?
     a: 'Actually it’s a hillside not a valley, with two gates, the Main Gate (lower gate) and the Secondary Gate (upper gate).
 You can have a quick look using the main gate (lower gate) for around 10 min, but if you want to climb up there is approximately 60 min of walking time (up and down).
-We drive our clients to the Secondary Gate (upper gate) so they can walk down easier (one way 30
-      - 40 min).<br>Entrance fee: Low season 3 Euros per person / High season 5 Euro
-      per person / kids under 12 years old free'
+We drive our clients to the Secondary Gate (upper gate) so they can walk down easier (one way 30 - 40 min).<br>Entrance fee: 6 Euro per person / kids under 12 years old free'
   - q: How much are the entrance fees to Acropolis and the monastery of Ialyssos?
-    a: No entrance fee to Acropolis, to monastery is 6 euro per person.
-Seniors (with Id or Passport) 3 Euros / person
+    a: No entrance fee to Acropolis, to monastery is 10 euro per person.
   - q: How much is the entrance fee in Acropolis of Rhodes / Monte Smith?
     a: No entrance fee, it's open sight
   - q: How long does it take a walk back to our ship from the gate near the Palace